-We agreed with the Audit Committee to report to it all identified errors more than £1,280 (Year ended 31/01/2020: £1,595).
-Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.
+We agreed to report all identified errors in excess of £1,595.
+Errors below that threshold would also be reported to management if, in our opinion as auditor, disclosure was required on qualitative grounds.

 Overview of the scope of our audit